ciortanmadalina/kegg_db/README.md

 ### Project scope

-This project constitutes a learning exercise for both modelling a biological component (metabolic pathways) using the entity-relationship paradigm and the hands on implementation of the conceptual schema in a PostgreSQL database.
+This project constitutes a learning exercise for both modeling a biological component (metabolic pathways) using the entity-relationship paradigm and the hands on implementation of the conceptual schema in a PostgreSQL database.

 ### Resources